Apply for an ATA Research Grant

-To be considered for an ATA research grant, individual researchers and/or research teams interested must fully complete the grant application and submit it to ATA prior to November 1.
-The application for 2015 grants will be available shortly.
+To be considered for an ATA research grant, individual researchers and/or research teams interested must fully complete the grant application and submit it to ATA prior to November 15.
+All necessary application documents are included below:

 Grant funding is highly competitive.
 All requests for funding are reviewed by ATA's Scientific Advisory Committee (SAC.)
 The SAC evaluates proposals according to the following criteria:

 - Relevance of research to ATA’s Roadmap for a Cure

 - Quality of project design and proposed research methods

 - Potential impact, either for basic knowledge or clinical application